SharpTimer/WallLists/README.md

 Default Access: @css/root, can be configured.
 All commands can be configured, these are the default commands:
+- !timeslist  - Create a map records list for the current map in front of the player and save it to a config file.
 - !pointslist - Create a points list in front of the player and save it to a config file.
-- !timeslist  - Create a map records list for the current map in front of the player and save it to a config file.
 - !completionslist - Create a # of map completions list in fron of the player and save it to a config file.
 - !removelist - Remove the closest list from your position.
 (100 units max)
+- !reloadlistcfg - Reload your config live in-game.
+Takes about 15 seconds.
+- !updatelistcfg - Update your config with any new variables that have been added in a new version.

 <!-- CONFIG -->